Ted London: Academic experience and research

 In 2016, London was awarded the Aspen Institute's Faculty Pioneer Award.
 He was also recognized with a special distinction for fielding building, which acknowledges his long-standing contributions to development of inclusive business and how it is taught in the classroom.
 London's teaching was also recognized when he won the 2011 Page Prize for his course, Business Strategies for the Base of the Pyramid.
 He also won the oikos Sustainability Case Writing Competition in 2005 and 2008.

 In 2021, he received the Victor Bernard Teaching Award for his contributions to teaching at the Ross School of Business.
+In 2024, London was recognized with the J. Frank Yates Diversity and Inclusion Teaching Excellence Award from Ross, which highlighted his contributions to Ross students and the broader community with regard to better understanding and addressing the poverty, inequity, and exclusion faced by the majority of the world’s population.

+London's teaching materials are available at WDI Publishing.
+Additionally, many of these cases are now offered through Harvard Business Publishing (HBP) via a partnership between the William Davidson Institute (WDI) and HBP.
+According to WDI Publishing, over 125 leading universities across more than 20 countries, including the majority of the top 25 business schools, have incorporated London's cases into their courses.

 While London's research has been well-cited, there are also critics of his work and that of other scholars in the BoP domain.
 Aneel Karnani, a colleague of London's at the Ross School of Business, has suggested that enterprises serving the BoP can do more harm than good.
 Erik Simanis, who was a doctoral student with London at the University of North Carolina and later received his PhD from Cornell University, has questioned the potential for profitability in BoP markets.

 Academic career

-A faculty member at the University of Michigan's Ross School of Business since 2005, London was appointed to three-year terms as Area Chair of Business Administration in 2017 and again in 2020.
+A faculty member at the University of Michigan's Ross School of Business since 2005, London was appointed to three-year terms as Area Chair of Business Administration in 2017 and again for two years in 2020.
 He is also a senior research fellow at the William Davidson Institute (WDI).

 In 2020, London was appointed to an Endowed Clinical Professorship by the Regents of the University of Michigan.
 He was named the Ford Motor Company Clinical Professor of Business Administration.